Rishthegreat/Notes/School/Fermentation.md

 ![[Pasted image 20230117113843.png|375]]

-- Pyruvate is converted to Ethanol
+- Pyruvate is converted to Ethanol instead of